iRocker 11’ Ultra All Around Review | 2023

 A compact board isn’t really compact if you still need to wrangle a long 1-, 2-, or 3-piece paddle to get to the water. iRocker developed a new 5-piece paddle with a carbon fiber shaft and nylon blade and handle that fits easily in the bag alongside the Ultra 11’.

 The paddle is the same overall shape and materials as the Original iRocker paddle.
 The blade is relatively small with a rectangular shape and slight scoop.
-It’s well-balanced and easy to use.
-However this version of the iRocker paddle is my least favorite.
+It’s well-balanced and easy to use, but does have a few differences from the 3 piece paddle many are used to.

 Stability